 The Police Caution and the PNC

-A police caution will be stepped down from a police certificate after certain periods of time have elapsed, more serious offences will be stepped down off a certificate only after a longer period of time.
+A police caution will be stepped down from a police certificate after certain periods have elapsed, more serious offences will be stepped down off a certificate only after a longer period of time.

 Police Cautions and Enhanced and Standard Disclosure and Barring Service (DBS) Certificates